zpgallegos/zavant/v2/readme.md

 finish without game failures.
 The daily correction watermark is never read or modified by this workflow.

+Progress is emitted to stderr at run, season, and month boundaries.
+A season cannot complete when it is future-dated, empty, has no eligible games, or leaves regular-season games unresolved in a deferred state.
+The parent manifest records unique scheduled and eligible counts, duplicate schedule entries, and unresolved game IDs.
+Resumption also recognizes a checkpoint already committed by the same run, closing the crash window between checkpoint and parent-manifest publication.

 ## S3 and Lambda application boundary

 The production handler is `zavant.lambda_handler.lambda_handler`.
 It composes the same API client, persistence state machines, and daily coordinator used locally, replacing only the object-storage machinery.
 Required Lambda configuration starts with: